 The Natalie F. Hardwicke Best Student Paper Award recognises exceptional quality publications by PhD students exhibiting innovative, box-breaking research.
 The Hardwicke Family Trust, in consultation with the AAIS, established the award in 2019 in memory of Natalie Hardwicke.
 The award includes a $1500 prize from the Hardwicke Family Trust and is administered by AAIS.

 The nominated paper can address any topic related to the Information Systems discipline but must be published, or accepted for publication, in either a journal or a conference in the year prior to the year of the award.
 In addition, to be eligible, the nominee must be a current PhD student or be within one year of graduating from their PhD studies.
 The conferring university must be based in Australia, New Zealand, or another Oceanic Nation.
 Co-authored papers may also be nominated if the student is the lead author.
 Nominations can be self-nominations or made by the PhD supervisor.

 The nominations must include the following:

-- An electronic version of the article (published in the year prior to the year of the award)
+- An electronic version of the article (published in the 12 months prior to the application deadline)

 - A signed and fully completed application form.